Choosing Your Breast Implants

 Remember, you should never have surgery to please someone else, or to try to conform to someone else’s opinion; the same goes for choosing implant size.

 One of the best techniques for choosing the size of breast implants is for the patient to bring photographs of models with the desired final breast size to their consultation, or at the time of surgery at our Minneapolis / St. Paul accredited office surgical facility.
-The proper size implant to most closely achieve this appearance is then chosen in the operating room.
+The proper size and profile of implants, added to your own anatomy, that most closely achieves your goal photo appearance is then chosen in the operating room.
 (Since we stock all sizes and profiles of saline and silicone gel breast implants in our surgical center, we do not have to “order in advance” and can change based on your choices right up to the time of surgery).
-Photographic examples have proven to be much more accurate than the patient requesting a letter cup size, or trying to find a similar person who has had breast implants and whose anatomy and/or results approximate your goals.
-Don’t try to match your height, weight, or preoperative breast appearance to goal photos, and don’t use a stated implant size as a guideline for choosing your implant size—just find an “AFTER” photo you like.
+“Wish photos” have proven to be much more accurate than requesting a letter cup size, or trying to find a similar person via internet search whose anatomy and/or results approximate your goals.
+Don’t try to match your height, weight, or preoperative breast appearance to the photos, and don’t use a stated implant size as a guideline for choosing your implant size—just find an “AFTER” photo you like.